ZhgChg.Li

 var userScripts:[WKUserScript] = []

-// Attach only when generating
+// Attach only when created

 if disableZoom {